 Windstream Technologies were asked to come up with a solution to this problem; to find a way that would get emergency services up and running much more quickly in their quest to find and help survivors.

-They developedphoto_featured the MobileMill.
+They developed the MobileMill.
 This is a portable trailer, that can be towed behind any vehicle, that collects solar and wind power, and which can enter the disaster sites before the electricity has been reconnected.

 The MobileMill combines solar photovoltaic panels and vertical axis wind turbines.
 It can be made operational within one minute of its arrival in the disaster zone and it instantly starts producing renewable energy.
 It includes an 18 kWh battery array which can power emergency services for up to three days.